matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 At this point Device S should check that the received intent matches what the user has asked to do on the device.

-4. **Device S sends the initial message**
+4. **Device S sends the initial payload**

 Device S computes a shared secret **SH** using ECDH between **Ss** and **Gp**, thereby establishing a secure channel with Device G which can be layered on top of the insecure rendezvous session transport.
 It then discards **Ss** and derives a symmetric encryption **EncKey** from **SH** using HKDF_SHA256, each 32 bytes in length.

-Device S derives a confirmation message that Device G can use to confirm that the channel is secure.
+Device S derives a confirmation payload that Device G can use to confirm that the channel is secure.
 It contains:

 - The string `MATRIX_QR_CODE_LOGIN_INITIATE`, encrypted and authenticated with ChaCha20-Poly1305.
 - Its public ephemeral key **Sp**.